semojs/semo/docs/en/guide/config/README.md

 ### `Utils.config`

-This method is for getting part of configuration, based on `_.get`.
+This method is used to extract a section of the total configuration, with all sections extracted by default, based on Lodash's `_.get` method.

 ### `Utils.pluginConfig`

-This method is for getting plugin configuration, it only works in command handler, by default command options is to take precedence over the plugin configration.
+This method is used to extract plugin configurations and only works in the `handler` of commands.
+By default, it still takes precedence over command line parameters, but if the command line parameters are not specified and there is no default value, plugin-level configurations can be obtained.

-## `.env` support
+## Setting Environment Variables `.env`

-By npm package `dotenv`, we support `.env` file, and enabled by default for CLI, but need to manually enable for project.
+By integrating `dotenv`, we have introduced support for the `.env` file, which is enabled by default for command line tools.
+For programs, you need to enable it manually.

 ```typescript
 import { Utils } from '@semo/core'